-The winner of the NBA Rookie of the Year award doesn’t receive a prize per se.
-In recognition of their accomplishment, the winner is awarded the Eddie Gottlieb Trophy – named after the former Philadelphia Warriors coach.
-In terms of cash incentives or bonuses, there are none.
+The NBA Rookie of the Year receives the Eddie Gottlieb Trophy in recognition of their accomplishment.
+The trophy is named after the former coach of the Philadelphia Warriors.
+In terms of cash or bonuses for the Rookie of the Year award, there are none.

-While rookie-scale contracts have few built-in bonuses like more veteran players, rookies can still earn a bonus by fulfilling certain tasks throughout their season.
-For example, in 2016 Karl-Anthony Towns earned an additional $50,000 for attending a skills and conditioning camp over the offseason.
+Unlike other NBA contracts, rookie-scale contracts have very few built-in bonuses.
+However, some rookie-scale contracts have built-in rewards for fulfilling certain tasks throughout the season.
+For example, in 2016 Karl-Anthony Towns earned an additional $50,000 for attending a skills and conditioning program over the summer.

-In a less direct sense, the Rookie of the Year is generally rewarded with exposure, the opportunity for endorsements, and improved TV distribution for his team.
-While simple, the truest reward for the Rookie of the Year is having their name etched into NBA history as the best of their class.
+Of course the greatest reward for winning the Rookie of the Year award is the exposure, opportunity for endorsements, and improved broadcast distribution for his team.
+Having their name etched into NBA history as the best of their class is the true reward.

 Is the NBA Rookie of the Year Determined by Fan Vote?